Salfit: Jordanian occupation

-Israeli rule
+Israeli occupation and settlement

+2018 Map of the Salfit Governorate, cut in two by illegal Jewish settlements (in purple and pink) and the Israeli separation barrier (red line).

+Israeli barrier separating Salfit from the Jewish settlement of Ariel, February 2019.

 Salfit came under Israeli control after the 1967 Six-Day War.
 Between the 1960s and the late 1980s, Salfit's urban growth had mostly occurred eastward from the old town, which still served as a nucleus of activity in the city and the stone villas of the Zir and 'Afana clans still remain.
 A relatively large number of the town's residents, about 600 out of a population of 4500, worked labor jobs in Israel, and in the adjacent city of Ariel.
-The proximity to nearby settlements and the Israeli border, as well as the significantly higher wages, contributed to this greater proportion than other towns.Salfit remained a communist stronghold in 1989.
+The proximity to nearby settlements and the Israeli border, as well as the significantly higher wages, contributed to this greater proportion than other towns.
+Salfit remained a communist stronghold in 1989.

 At the beginning of the first Intifada, nearly all workers boycotted their jobs in Israel and the following year, when many Palestinians ended their boycott, around half of the workers of Salfit refused to return to their jobs.
 Consequently, according to historian Glenn E. Robinson, between 1987 and 1989, a "virtual green revolution" took hold in the town as a result of the enthusiasm generated by the "back-to-the-land movement," agricultural expertise and the increase in additional workers.
 While prior to the uprising Salfit's residents acquired the bulk of their produce from the Nablus region and Israel, during the revolt the town became self-sufficient in both tomatoes, which were not grown at all previously, and cucumbers.
 Other agricultural products such as potatoes, eggplants, peppers, cauliflower and beans were grown in greenhouses while those that were not grown were supplied by other Palestinian farmers.
 Unlike in previous years, Salfit had supplied Nablus with vegetables while that city was under Israeli curfew.
 Part of this upsurge in agricultural activity was the cultivation of about 100 dunams of relatively isolated lands.

 An Israeli military measure closed all schools in the West Bank on 3 February 1988, stating that they served to organize violence.
 This led to a number of "popular education committees" being established.
 These committees held classes in lieu of the closed-down schools.
 Families affiliated with the conservative Hamas movement sent their children to the mosque-based class while those leaned towards communism and secularism sent their children to a local union building.
 Classes held in the mosque were considered to particularly progressive because of gender integration.